secureCodeBox/documentation/blog/2021-08-09-integrating-windows-scanners.md

 and execute in our Wine environment, but failed to execute any scans against our AD.
 After trying a lot of stuff with adding our computers to the domain and using VPN connections, we had to give up.
-Probably, PingCastle in the Wine environment does not have the required access to some DLLs needed for the scan or PingCastle itself is just a little bittle picky as we will see later..
+Probably, PingCastle in the Wine environment does not have the required access to some DLLs needed for the scan or PingCastle itself is just a little picky as we will see later..
-However, maybe we will come back to Wine in the future regarding other Windows scanners.
+However, maybe we will come back to Wine in the future for other Windows scanners.

 ## Starting the inception